 The bottom line

 Having a solid understanding of your competitors is invaluable to your business.
 While there are plenty of different ways to learn about what your competitors are up to, comparative text analytics surfaces the unique differences.
-In a landscape where brands and agencies must find their unique selling point, competitor analysis is how you make that happen.
+In a landscape where brands and agencies must find their unique selling point, competitor analysis and benchmarking is how you make that happen.